MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/submit-approve-custom-apps.md

 When the app is ready for use in production, the developer can submit the app using the Teams App Submission API, which can be called from Graph API, an integrated development environment (IDE) such as Visual Studio Code, or a platform such as Power Apps and Power Virtual Agents.
 Doing this makes the app available on the <a href="https://docs.microsoft.com/microsoftteams/manage-apps" target="_blank">Manage apps</a> page of the Microsoft Teams admin center, where you, the admin, can review and approve it.

 The Teams App Submission API, built on Microsoft Graph, allows your organization to develop on the platform of your choice and automates the submission-to-approval process for custom apps on Teams.
-To learn more, see [LINK TO DEV DOCS].

 Here's an example of what this app submission step looks like in Visual Studio:

 ![Screenshot of submitting an app in Visual Studio](media/custom-app-lifecycle-submit-app.png)

-Keep in mind that this doesn't publish the app to your organization's app store.
+Keep in mind that this doesn't publish the app to your organization's app store yet.
 This step submits the app to the Microsoft Teams admin center where you can approve it for publishing to your organization's app store.

 ## Validate

 The <a href="https://docs.microsoft.com/microsoftteams/manage-apps" target="_blank">Manage apps</a> page in the Microsoft Teams admin center (in the left navigation, go to **Teams apps** > **Manage apps**), gives you a view into all Teams apps for your organization.
 The **Pending approval** widget at the top of the page lets you know when a custom app is submitted for approval.

 In the table, a newly submitted app automatically shows a **Publishing status** of **Submitted** and **Status** of **Blocked**.
-You can sort the table according to status to quickly find the app.
+You can sort the **Publishing status** column in descending order to quickly find the app.

 ![Screenshot of Manage apps page showing pending requests and app status ](media/custom-app-lifecycle-validate-app.png)